Customer service

-A customer service representative is an individual who interacts with customers on behalf of a company or organization in order to provide help for resolving any issues or inquiries they may have.
-Customer service reps act as the primary point of contact between the company and its customers, representing the company's values and brand image.
+A customer service representative is an individual who interacts with customers on behalf of a company or organization in order to provide help in resolving any issues or inquiries they may have.
+Customer service reps act as the primary point of contact between the company and its customers, representing its values and brand image.

 Who are Customer Service Representatives (CSRs)?
 What is their role in growing and supporting your business?
 What are their day-to-day activities?
-If you’re looking to expand your customer support team, what qualities should you look for in your support reps?
+If you want to expand your customer support team, what qualities should you look for in your support reps?

 In this comprehensive guide, you will find answers to all these questions and get a thorough idea of the duties and responsibilities of a customer service representative.